The Eastlands Community Plan

 Manchester City Council’s proposals included:

-- A Sixth Form institute to offer comprehensive A Level curriculum
+- A Sixth Form institute to offer a comprehensive A Level curriculum

-- A Sports and Community Hub with a community swimming pool, flexible spaces for sports, health and fitness facilities for residents and car parking.
+- A Sports and Community Hub providing a community swimming pool, flexible spaces for sports, health and fitness facilities for residents and car parking.

 These plans were approved and since then the Sixth Form institute - The Connell College, and the Sports and Community Hub - The Beswick Leisure Centre, have been under construction.

-The Connell Sixth-Form College will accommodate students between the ages of 16 and 19.
-Currently, the college is situated within The East Manchester Academy.
+The Connell Sixth Form College, which is currently situated within The East Manchester Academy, will accommodate students between the ages of 16 and 19.
 In September 2014 Connell’s students will move into the purpose-built facility on the Etihad Campus.